What is different about ladies golf balls

 She played in the 1500s!
 In the 1800s, golf became popular for ladies in England and Scotland.
 The English Ladies Golf Union was founded in 1893.

-In the early 1900s, American women started playing golf as well.
+In the early 1900s, American women started playing golf.
 The USGA (United States Golf Association) began holding women’s championships in 1895.

 Marion Hollins won the first one.

-Today, many different types of ladies’ golf balls are on the market.
+Many different types of ladies’ golf balls are on the market today.
 They are designed to suit different playing styles and preferences.

-Whether a beginner or an experienced player, you can find a golf ball right for you!
+Whether you are a beginner or an experienced player, you can find a golf ball right for you!

 The Different Types of Ladies Golf Balls